 Applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.
 Failure to do so may result in a determination that the applicant is not qualified.

-- Level 4 (Fluent) English and Spanish language Speaking/Reading/Writing skills are required.
+- Level 3 (Good working knowledge) English and level 4 (Fluent) Spanish language Speaking/Reading/Writing skills are required.
 (This will be tested.)

 Please note that for any or all of the above requirements testing might be applied.

 - All applicants under consideration will be required to pass medical and security certification.